 The Beaumont LD is generally located within the San Gorgonio Pass area serving an approximate 59 square mile area that now encompasses the City of Beaumont and the unincorporated portions surrounding it, including the community of Cherry Valley.
-The District serves a population estimated at approximately 60,000.
+The District serves a population estimated at approximately 63,000.

 The Beaumont LD provides a wide range of library and related services within its jurisdictional boundaries.
 The Beaumont LD's existing sphere of influence extends beyond its jurisdictional boundary in the southwestern area adjacent to the boundary.
-Beaumont LD does not provide any direct services outside of its service boundary, however does issue library cards to all state residents, free of charge, in accordance with California State Library policy, and supports visitors for library services from adjacent areas within its sphere of influence and nearby, including visitors from the City of Banning and the City of Calimesa.
+Beaumont LD does not provide any direct services outside of its service boundary, however does issue library cards to all state residents, free of charge, in accordance with California State Library policy.
+The District reports that 20% of their cardholders reside in the City of Banning and another 5% in the City of Calimesa, as well as other nearby communities.